Celeriac and Potato Gratin

 1 cup homemade chicken stock

-A few sprigs of thyme, rosemary or marjoram (or a combination of all 3), leaves picked
+A few sprigs of thyme, rosemary or marjoram (or a combination of all 3), leaves picked and chopped

 Kosher salt, to taste